Handbook for Undergraduate Students

 11. "How do I find out who my departmental advisor is?"

-Go to the main office for the Department of Cell Biology and Neuroscience at 510 Leon Johnson Hall to meet with Lisa Musgrave.
+Go to the main office for the Cell Biology and Neuroscience at 510 Leon Johnson Hall to meet with Lisa Musgrave.

-do not want to find out as a senior that you should have
+you do not want to find out as a senior that you should have taken some different

-better prepare you for your future.
-The pre-health advisor
+helpful services to better prepare you for your future.
+The pre-health advisor can

-can give you advice on how to volunteer at hospitals and other
+give you advice on how to volunteer at hospitals and other health care settings.

 There are also counselors who can help you get through rough times (994-4531).
 If these occur, you should also speak to your departmental advisor about how to handle university issues, e.g. when to drop courses, what to drop, etc.